 Helen Heyn Riverway

-This section of the Charles River Footpath runs along the border of wetland vegetation through a wooded floodplain.
+This section of the Blue Heron Trail runs along the border of wetland vegetation through a wooded floodplain.
 It was constructed through a cooperative effort involving the Parks and Recreation Department, the Conservation Commission, the state, the Newton Conservators, and Newton Knights of Tunsion.

 Size: 30 acres Longest Walk: 2 miles